zjuwss/gnnwr/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/gnnwr)](https://pypi.org/project/gnnwr/)
 [![GitHub all releases](https://img.shields.io/github/downloads/zjuwss/gnnwr/total)](https://github.com/zjuwss/gnnwr/releases)

-A pytorch implementation of the STIR models, and the repository contains:
+A PyTorch implementation of the spatiotemporal intelligent regression (STIR) models and the repository contains:

-1. Source code of GNNWR, GTNNWR model and other derived models
+1. Source code of GNNWR, GTNNWR model, and other derived models
 2. Tutorial notebooks of how to use these model
 3. Released Python wheels